Rabbitory/rabbitory_cli/README.md

 ### Seamless AWS Integration

-By using your awscli configuration, Rabbitory provisions the Control Panel infrastructure in your preferred AWS user account.
-Rabbitory CLI also allows you to choose your preferred region for deploying this infrastructure with different 20 regions to choose from.
+By using your AWS CLI configuration, Rabbitory provisions the Control Panel infrastructure in your preferred AWS user account.
+Rabbitory CLI also allows you to choose your preferred region for deploying this infrastructure with 20 different regions to choose from.

 ### Deployment Automation